idaholab/moose/modules/tensor_mechanics/doc/content/source/kernels/MechanicalBodyForce.md

 ## Description

-The kernel `MechanicalBodyForce` provides a body force term in the stress divergence equilibrium.
+The kernel `MechanicalBodyForce` provides a body force term from a vector valued material property in the stress divergence equilibrium.
+Kernels for all spatial directions can be set up using the [MechanicalBodyForceAction.md].

 ## Example Input File Syntax